 ● Live: See others' local changes in the gutter of your editor and get notified the moment you make a conflicting change.

 ● Patch: View diffs of other contributors' local files and cherry‑pick individual lines, files, or complete working copies.

 GIT offers other features as well like codeshare where you can make voice and video calls directly from your editor, and codeshare to see each other's cursors.
 You can also see when your fellow developers are online and which repos, branches, and files they are working on.

-We at Fibonalabs, work towards to build secure and scalable solutions based on the in-trend technologies.
-Here, we reduce time to market and offer better performance of web and mobile applications by leveraging the power of latest tools and techniques.
+We at Fibonalabs, work towards building secure and scalable solutions based on in-trend technologies.
+Here, we reduce time to market and offer a better performance of web and mobile applications by leveraging the power of the latest tools and techniques.
 Join our tribe to learn and grow with us.